mainmatter/ember-simple-auth/packages/ember-simple-auth-cookie-store/README.md

 #  Ember.SimpleAuth Cookie Store

-This is an extension to the standard Ember.SimpleAuth library that provides a __cookie based session store__.
+This is an extension to the Ember.SimpleAuth library that provides a __cookie based session store__.
 It offers the same functionality as the standard `localStorage` based store but __also supports older browsers__ that don't support the `locaStorage` API.